AndreuCodina/wirio/README.md

         yield database_client
 ```

-With that factory, you have to provide manually a singleton of `ApplicationSettings`, and to know if `DatabaseClient` has to implement an async or sync context manager.
-Apart from that, if you need a singleton of `DatabaseClient`, good luck managing the disposal of the instance.
+With that factory, you have to provide manually a singleton of `ApplicationSettings`, and to know if `DatabaseClient` implements a sync or async context manager, or neither.
+Apart from that, if you need a singleton or scoped instance of `DatabaseClient`, it's very complex to manage the disposal of the instance.

 Then, why don't just return it?
 With this package, you just have this: